Effect of concentration on equilibrium

 If we now increase the concentration of ethanoic acid or decrease the concentration of ethyl ethanoate, the position of the equilibrium will shift to the left to minimise the change and maintain the same value of K.

-We can also explain the above observation using chemical kinetics where, at equilibrium, the rate of the forward reaction is equal to the rate of the reverse reaction.
-If we increase the concentration of ethyl ethanoate, the greater number of ethyl ethanoate molecules results in a higher frequency of collision between ethyl ethanoate and water molecules, which increases the rate of the forward reaction versus the reverse reaction.
-Hence, the position of equilibrium shifts to the right to maintain the value of K.
+We can also explain the above observation using chemical kinetics, where, at equilibrium, the rate of the forward reaction is equal to the rate of the reverse reaction.
+If we increase the concentration of ethyl ethanoate, the greater number of ethyl ethanoate molecules leads to a higher frequency of collisions between ethyl ethanoate and water molecules, which increases the rate of the forward reaction relative to the reverse reaction.
+As a result, the position of equilibrium shifts to the right to maintain the value of K.

 Next article: Effect of pressure on equilibrium